kyma-project/examples/prometheus/README.md

 - Client certificate injection to support scraping of workload secured with Istio strict mTLS
 - Active scraping of workload annotated with prometheus.io/scrape

-    >**Note:** If the admission webhooks are also being installed, then these webhooks must exclude resources being installed in the `kyma-system` Namespace.
+    >**Note:** The provided Helm values of this example disable the admission webhooks for the custom resource definitions of the kube-prometheus-stack.
+If the admission webhooks are also being installed (`prometheusOperator.admissionWebhooks.enabled=true`), then these webhooks must exclude resources being installed in the `kyma-system` Namespace.
 This can be done in the following way:
     >    -  Add exclusion of the `kyma-system` Namespace to mutating webhook:
     >        ```bash
     >           kubectl -n kyma-system edit mutatingwebhookconfigurations ${HELM_RELEASE}-kube-prometheus-admission